- Small Business Trends - http://smallbiztrends.com -

-If your social media efforts aren’t currently tied to real business metrics, make this a priority in 2013.
+If your social media efforts aren’t currently tied to real business metrics, make this a priority.
 Get smarter about social media marketing by identifying your business purpose for engaging and the metrics that support that purpose.

 For example, if your goal is to increase brand authority, then you’ll want to document how many shares your brand is getting, where you’re being cited, where you’re being linked, etc. If you’re trying to shorten your sales cycle, then you want to benchmark the cost per customer today vs. the cost per customers this time last year.
 Developing business goals and metrics is what takes social media from just “tweeting” to building a social company.

 The biggest mistake I see business owners make with social marketing and social media in general is they spend all this time creating content and building cool stuff, and zero time getting it out there to their audience.
 Get comfortable with self-promotion and go out there and find your audience.
 Build your email list, use tools to find your followers on Twitter, get people to subscribe to your Facebook page, show yourself off at local events, etc. Make sure people are aware of your business and of the content that you’re spending hours producing.
 Create your media list and get serious about blogging outreach .
 The only way to grow your business is to be actively making people aware of it.

 Expand Your Efforts